<img height="1" width="1" src="https://www.facebook.com/tr?id=731265039186674&amp;ev=PageView &amp;noscript=1">

 These documents help protect organizations and their equipment in the event of damages or accidents.
 However, there are a few important considerations to keep in mind when implementing waivers into your organization’s operations.
 In this guide, we’ll break down some common activity waiver questions and explore five best practices:

 Even if your organization already uses waivers, you could stand to improve your existing processes.
 Rather than using outdated paper waivers, consider investing in digital waiver software that streamlines the process.
-Before we dive into the other benefits of digital waiver software, let’s walk through the basics of activity waivers.
+Before we dive into the other benefits of digital waiver software, let’s walk through the basics of activity waivers and release forms.

 Before we dive into the other benefits of digital waiver software, let’s walk through the basics of activity waivers.